 The 2018 Balmain logo exemplifies unification and minimalism, characteristic of most modern fashion visual symbols.
 This version renders the logo in strict, straight black letters, devoid of decorative elements or unique features.
 The font is the same for the brand’s name and the city of Paris, emphasizing the brand’s connection to this global fashion capital.

 This unification and simplicity in design reflect the brand’s strategy of creating universal, everyday models that combine comfort and classic style.
 Eliminating intricate details and accents in the emblem makes it relevant to many customers, showing that the brand remains true to its traditions while adapting to modern fashion demands.
-This highlights the brand’s stability and enduring value, which are suitable for any time and under any circumstances.
+This highlights the brand’s stability and enduring value, making it suitable for any time and any circumstance.